 These online platforms make it painless to build surveys based on your company’s distinct needs.
 They are also designed to let you monitor and analyze responses in real-time.

 Except for Constant Contact, most online survey tools are free at the basic level.
-If you want more customization or scope, there are paid options — and many are still reasonably priced.
+There are paid options if you want more customization or scope — and many are still reasonably priced.

 2. Mobile Customer Surveys